P. V. Anvar: Political career

 P. V. Anvar hails from a family of Indian National Congress followers.
 He was the college union chairman, and a representative of the Kerala Students Union, the student wing of INC, during his college life.
 He contested from Eranad constituency as an independent candidate in the assembly elections 2011.
-In 2014 Lok Sabha election, he contested as an independent candidate in Wayanad constituency.
+In 2014 Lok Sabha election, he contested as an independent candidate from Wayanad Lok Sabha constituency.

-In the 2016 Assembly elections, Anvar contested as a LDF candidate and elected from Nilambur constituency, defeating Aryadan Shoukath of Congress.
+In the 2016 Assembly elections, Anvar contested as a Left Democratic Front (LDF) candidate and elected from Nilambur constituency, defeating Aryadan Shoukath of Congress.
 In 2019 Lok Sabha election, he contested as LDF candidate from Ponnani Lok Sabha constituency.
 In the 2021 Assembly elections, Anvar again contested as LDF candidate and election from Nilambur constituency, defeating V. V. Prakash of the Indian National Congress.

-On 6 October 2024, Anwar formed a new political party called Democratic Movement of Kerala.
-Later it merged with Trinamool Congress (AITC) and he resigned MLA position.
-Anwar created new alliance with support of Aam Admi Party, with his party (All India Trinamool Congress) as the leader of the alliance.
-The new alliance has been named JPPM.